zbfromztl/VATSIM-Strip-Printer/README.md

  # Networking [WIP]:
  * This program has limited support and is in early Alpha for the Electronic Flight Strip Transfer System in a Local Area Network (LAN).
  * As of 6/14/2024, only the server may recieve data transmitted.
 I recommend launching the "Departure Radar" position as the server.
-    - Additionally, I recommend using ATL-GCN as the ground position if you intend on keeping track of taxi times.
+    - Additionally, I recommend using ATL-GC as the ground position if you intend on keeping track of taxi times.
-    - ATL-LC2 will bypass the "in" scan time and only send the flight strip to departure.
-This is not recommended if you have a GCN position open as it will NOT delete the flight plan from the delay database.
+    - ATL-LC will bypass the "in" scan time and only send the flight strip to departure.
+This is not recommended if you have a GC position open on another computer as it will NOT delete the flight plan from the delay database.